vitaly-t/connection-string/README.md

 }
 ```

-And it can generate a valid Connection String from an object.
-See the [API], plus [connection-string-demo].
+And it can generate a valid Connection String from an object - see [connection-string-demo].

+For documentation and examples, check out [WiKi Pages] and [API].

 This library implements a superset of [Mongodb Connection String Spec](https://github.com/mongodb/specifications/blob/master/source/connection-string/connection-string-spec.rst),
-which served as a great inspirational basis, but extended to be more flexible and generic.
+which served as an inspirational basis, but extended to be more flexible and generic.
 See also [adaptation examples](https://github.com/vitaly-t/connection-string/wiki/Adapters).

 ## Rationale